bradgough/labs/HYCU/hycu_lab.rst

 7. Once discovery has completed click on Applications in the main left side menu.

 8. Assign your desired Policy to discovered SQL application, and the backup process will start within 5 minutes.
-(Picture 32)

 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image32.png